The Dominance and Monopolies Review: Bulgaria

 - financial resources; and

-- the ability to access the market, technological development and commercial relations with other undertakings.
+- the ability to access market, technological development and commercial relations with other undertakings.

 A company is dominant if, because of any or all of these factors, it is independent from its competitors, suppliers and clients and therefore able to impede competition in the market.

-Market share, however, appeared an inappropriate indicator for assessment of market position in an emerging market.32
+Market share, however, appeared an inappropriate indicator for assessment of market position in an emerging market.29

 In Fast Pay v.
-CEZ Group,33 the CPC analysed additional factors such as alternative sources of supply, barriers to entry and expansion, network effects and incentives for exercising market power.
+CEZ Group,30 the CPC analysed additional factors such as alternative sources of supply, barriers to entry and expansion, network effects and incentives for exercising market power.

-The majority of cases of established abuse of dominance concern companies in a monopolistic or almost monopolistic position owing to exclusive licences for providing certain services in a given area (e.g., in the energy sector) or operating essential facilities (such as the majority of utilities,34 including ownership of a bus station) or natural monopolies (e.g., collective management organisations).
+The majority of cases of established abuse of dominance concern companies in a monopolistic or almost monopolistic position owing to exclusive licences for providing certain services in a given area (e.g., in the energy sector) or operating essential facilities (such as the majority of utilities,32 including ownership of a bus station) or natural monopolies (e.g., collective management organisations or the only hospital in a given area having certain equipment).
 This trend can be explained by the difficulties encountered in proving a dominant position in a market in which some competition still exists, which can only be overcome by a high-profile economic analysis.
-The dominant position in a certain market does not automatically make the company dominant per se in every market and in every capacity in which it might participate.35
+The dominant position in a certain market does not automatically make the company dominant per se in every market and in every capacity in which it might participate.33

-The CPC and Bulgarian courts have acknowledged that it is the abuse and not the dominant position itself, that is prohibited.36
+The CPC and Bulgarian courts have acknowledged that it is the abuse and not the dominant position itself that is prohibited.34

 Abuse of dominance is defined as unilateral behaviour of a dominant undertaking that may prevent, restrict or impede competition in a relevant market, as well as affect consumer interest.
 To establish abuse, the CPC is required to prove the existence of: